Feeding Your 4- to 7-Month-Old

 When your baby is ready and the doctor has given you the OK to try solid foods, pick a time of day when your baby is not tired or cranky.
 You want your baby to be a little hungry, but not all-out starving; you might want to let your baby breastfeed a while, or provide part of the usual bottle.

 Have your baby sit supported in your lap or in an upright infant seat.
 Infants who sit well, usually around 6 months, can be placed in a high chair with a safety strap.

 Most babies' first food is a little iron-fortified infant single-grain cereal mixed with breast milk or formula.
 Place the spoon near your baby's lips, and let the baby smell and taste.
 Don't be surprised if this first spoonful is rejected.
 Wait a minute and try again.
 Most food offered to your baby at this age will end up on the baby's chin, bib, or high-chair tray.
 Again, this is just an introduction.

 Do not add cereal to your baby's bottle unless your doctor instructs you to do so, as this can cause babies to become overweight and doesn't help the baby learn how to eat solid foods.

-Once your little one gets the hang of eating cereal off a spoon, it may be time to introduce a fruit or vegetable.
-When introducing new foods, go slow.
+Once your little one gets the hang of eating cereal off a spoon, it may be time to introduce single-ingredient pureed vegetables, fruit, or meat.
+The order in which foods are introduced doesn't matter but when introducing new foods, go slow.
 Introduce one food at a time and wait several days before trying something else new.
-This will allow you to identify foods that your baby may be allergic to.
+This allows you to identify foods that your baby may be allergic to.